fadden/nulib2/nulib2/README.txt

-NuLib2 README, updated 2014/12/23
+NuLib2 README, updated 2015/01/03
 http://www.nulib.com/

 To build NuLib2, you will also need a copy of NufxLib.
-This should have come in the same .tar.gz file.
+This should have come in the same distribution file.
 Build the NufxLib library first.

 UNIX